tom-howard/com2009/docs/course/assignment1/_part4.md

 ---
 title: "Part 4: Services"
-description: Learn how ROS Services can be combined with standard publisher/subscriber principles to enhance robot control for specific operations and gain the ability to create custom msgs and srv for tailored communication
+description: Learn about an alternative way that ROS nodes can communicate across a ROS network, and the situations where this might be useful.
 ---

 ## Introduction